Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Physical Architectures and Signal Models

 \subsubsection{System Architecture}

 As shown in Fig. \ref{fig:level_schemes}(a), the standard 2C4L-RAQR operates on a 4L electronic transition scheme.
 A common example in Cesium (Cs) atoms is $\ket{1} = \ket{6S_{1/2}} \to \ket{2} = \ket{6P_{3/2}} \to \ket{3} = \ket{nD_J}$.
 The microwave signal couples $\ket{3}$ to an adjacent state $\ket{4}$.
-This excitation pathway requires an infrared probe laser with wavelength $\lambda\subrm{p}$ and a blue coupling laser with wavelength $\lambda\subrm{c}$.
-This reliance on a high-power blue laser $\lambda\subrm{c} = 510$ nm \cite{zuo2025high}, constitutes the major engineering problem, which makes the standard 2C4L-RAQR impractical for low-cost, compact, or field-deployable units.
+This excitation pathway requires an infrared probe laser with wavelength $\lambda\subrm{p}$ and a {green} coupling laser with wavelength $\lambda\subrm{c}$.
+This reliance on a high-power {green} laser $\lambda\subrm{c} = 510$ nm constitutes the major engineering problem\footnote{{In typical 2C4L-RAQR systems, the required wavelength for the coupling laser inherently depends on the specific alkali metal employed in the vapor cell.
+Specifically, the foundational experiments with Rubidium (Rb) atoms generally require a coupling laser at approximately 480 nm \cite{Holloway2014Broadband}, falling within the blue region of the visible spectrum.
+This work considers Cs atoms-based RAQRs, which dictate a transition pathway requiring a ~510 nm {green} coupling laser \cite{ref_prajapati_sensitivity}.
+Note that both blue/green lasers share the same fundamental engineering bottleneck, i.e., generating high-power and narrow-linewidth light at either of these wavelengths heavily relies on highly sensitive and expensive second-harmonic generation modules \cite{zuo2025high}.}}, which makes the standard 2C4L-RAQR impractical for low-cost, compact, or field-deployable units.